 More common in India and the USA than Tibet, Tibetans use lamb, beef, or even chicken, with more vegetables like laboo kharpo (white daikon radish), chik-tsay (Chinese chives), red onion and cabbage, and green onions.

 Pick the hot dumpling up with your hand (steamed & fried Momos) or with chopsticks or spoon (Chu-Mok).
 Tilt it up and take a little bite out of the bottom side of the dough, and slurp out the juice inside!
 Then dip the dumpling in sepen (chilli sauce) and take a bigger bite.
 Repeat until full.

-Our bakery & dessert items, such as Tsampa Biscotti with Lindy black raisins and cashews, and Kashmiri Rice Pudding Parfait with saffron and buttermilk, or Ube Cheesecake with tsampa brown butter crust, cardamom troma, and wildflowers, are created by Baker Ally Lynn Taylor using Tibetan staple ingredients such as tsampa (roasted barley flour), dri butter (from a female #yak), shol (fermented yogurt) and troma (a brown sweet root).
+Our bakery & dessert items, such as Tsampa Biscotti with Lindy black raisins and cashews, and Kashmiri Rice Pudding Parfait with saffron and buttermilk, or Ube Cheesecake with tsampa brown butter crust, cardamom troma, and wildflowers, are created by Baker Ally Lynn Taylor.
+She is inspired by Himalayan natural landscapes, using Tibetan staple ingredients such as tsampa (roasted barley flour), dri butter (from a female yak), shol (fermented yogurt) and troma (a brown sweet root).

 Born to a nomad family in eastern Tibet, chef Dorjee and his family would pack up their belongings and black wool tents every season to move to new pastures for their sheep and yaks.
 Dorjee grew up watching his mother and sisters cook over a cob stove.
 He became a Buddhist monk at age 6 and worked in monasteries for 16 years, where he learned how to prepare large amounts of food very quickly.